tpiliposian/audits/README.md

 Currently, I hold the role of Security Researcher at [Hexens](https://hexens.io/) and a Core Contributor at [Security Wiki](https://wiki.r.security/).

-Previously, I held roles in the financial sphere for over a decade, including a tenure at the Central Bank of Armenia, where I led the Risk Management Division.
+Previously, I held roles in the financial sphere for over a decade, including a tenure at the Central Bank of Armenia, where I led the Risk Management Division: [LinkedIn](https://www.linkedin.com/in/tpiliposyan/).

 For inquiries about private audits, audits conducted through [Hexens](https://hexens.io/audits), security consulting, R&D collaborations, or financial risk management, feel free to connect with me at:
 - X/Twitter - [@tpiliposian](https://twitter.com/tpiliposian)